 Drunk Driving (DUI) in Florida is a serious offense, vigorously prosecuted in a court of law.
 If you find you have had a few too many, the smart move is to avoid driving.
 In the event that you choose to get behind the wheel and do get pulled over, you will need an experienced attorney to help you avoid the most serious of consequences.

-Possible Legal Penalties
+Possible Legal Penalties for Drunk Driving

 If the prosecution asserts that you were driving with a blood alcohol level (BAC) over the legal limit of 0.08, you could face consequences including fines, community service, court ordered treatment, and incarceration.
 However, the accuracy of BAC measures is currently under a cloud of doubt.

 The Florida Supreme Court has been asked to determine whether or not current BAC tests used for drunk driving arrests truly produce trustworthy results.
 The case involves John Goodman, who was convicted in the traffic death of a Florida man in 2010.
 Arguments challenge screening methods and procedures designed to prevent clotting in drawn blood, alleging artificially high levels of alcohol may appear as a result of improper techniques.

 Your Rights When Pulled Over